Burqa by country

-Countries with burqa bans as of 2025.
-The map is outdated, as Portugal recently banned the burqa in public places.
+Countries with burqa bans as of 2026.

 The burqa, an all-enveloping outer garment which completely covers the body and the face, and the niqab, a similar garment that leaves the eyes uncovered, are worn by some Muslim women in various countries.
 Some countries have banned wearing these garments in government offices, schools, or in public places and streets.

-There are currently 21 states that have banned the burqa and niqab, both Muslim-majority countries and non-Muslim countries, including:
+There are currently 24 states that have banned the burqa and niqab, both Muslim-majority countries and non-Muslim countries, including: